Veterinary Medicine

 VMEDG 1604: Practice of Veterinary Medicine IV

-The Practice of Veterinary Medicine is a seven-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
+The Practice of Veterinary Medicine courses are a 7-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
 The main objective of these courses is for the student to build the foundational pillars of communication, physical examination skills, medical knowledge, and critical reasoning, all essential for a successful career in the veterinary profession.

 VMEDG 1605: Practice of Veterinary Medicine V

-The Practice of Veterinary Medicine is a seven-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
+The Practice of Veterinary Medicine courses are a 7-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
 The main objective of these courses is for the student to build the foundational pillars of communication, physical examination skills, medical knowledge, and critical reasoning, all essential for a successful career in the veterinary profession.

 VMEDG 1606: Practice of Veterinary Medicine VI

-The Practice of Veterinary Medicine is a seven-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
+The Practice of Veterinary Medicine courses are a 7-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
 The main objective of these courses is for the student to build the foundational pillars of communication, physical examination skills, medical knowledge, and critical reasoning, all essential for a successful career in the veterinary profession.

 VMEDG 1635: Diagnostic Imaging